Duncanyu/anagnosis/README.md

 # Anagnosis

-**AI-powered document intelligence for research and knowledge synthesis**
+**AI-powered document intelligence for university students and researchers**

-Anagnosis is an advanced **retrieval-augmented generation (RAG)** system built for academic and technical workflows.
-It combines **multi-strategy PDF parsing**, **AI-driven formula recognition**, and **semantic retrieval** into a single platform that transforms unstructured documents into structured, citation-ready knowledge.
+Anagnosis is a project designed to help students, researchers, and academics work more effectively with complex documents.
+Instead of skimming hundreds of pages or losing track of formulas buried in PDFs, Anagnosis transforms unstructured academic files into searchable, citation-ready knowledge.

+Built on top of a custom **retrieval-augmented generation (RAG)** pipeline, it integrates **multi-strategy document parsing, AI-driven formula recognition, semantic retrieval, and conversation memory** into a single workflow.
+The goal is simple: reduce time wasted searching and increase time spent understanding.

-> ⚠️ **Status:** Work in Progress — this project is unfinished and under active development.
-It is primarily a demonstration of technical skill, not a production-ready tool.
+> ⚠️ **Status:** Work in Progress — this is not a finished tool.
+It’s an experimental project that also serves as a demonstration of applied skills in RAG, LLM orchestration, reranking, ONNX deployment, and system design.

 ---

+## Project Objectives

+- Make dense academic PDFs easier to navigate.
+- Provide **citation-ready answers** backed by page references.
+- Build automatic **formula sheets** by extracting mathematical content.
+- Enable **semantic search** across lecture notes, research papers, and textbooks.
+- Create a **persistent conversation layer** so follow-up questions keep context.
+- Deliver knowledge through both a **desktop GUI** and an **API server**.

+---

-## Features
+## Key Features

-- **Multi-Strategy Parsing**
-  PyMuPDF, PDFMiner, and Poppler with OCR fallback (Tesseract), glyph mapping, and error recovery.
+- **Document Parsing**: PyMuPDF, PDFMiner, Poppler, and OCR fallback with glyph recovery.

-- **Formula Intelligence**
-  ONNX-based MiniLM classifier, formula mode, context-aware extraction, canonical LaTeX export.
+- **Formula Intelligence**: ONNX-based MiniLM classifier, formula mode, canonical LaTeX export.

-- **Semantic Retrieval**
-  FAISS vector search, embeddings, MMR ordering, SFT-based reranking, cross-encoder integration.
+- **Semantic Retrieval**: FAISS embeddings, MMR ordering, SFT reranking, cross-encoder integration.

-- **Chunking & Embeddings**
-  Structure-preserving segmentation with heading hierarchy, math/table detection, and token overlap control.
+- **Chunking & Embeddings**: Structure-preserving segmentation, math/table detection, token overlap control.

-- **Conversation Memory**
+- **Conversation Memory**: Persistent history with intelligent pruning.
-  Persistent context across queries, intelligent pruning, and context-aware assembly.

-- **API + GUI**
-  REST endpoints via FastAPI and a PySide6 desktop interface.
+- **APIs & Interfaces**: REST endpoints (FastAPI) and PySide6 GUI.

 ---